Best viewed using:

 6-LED Police Strobe-bar Simulator

 How often have we seen a roof-mounted strobe-bar on a police vehicle from a mile or more away?
 Very eye-catching to say the least This circuit will sequence 6 LEDs in rapid strobe-like fashion, simulating the effects of typical police vehicle roof-mounted strobe bars.
 The configuration is quite dazzling in appearance and is intended for two white, two blue and two red (or yellow) LEDs.
+The N8072A is for two blue, two yellow & two red LEDs.

 Emergency Vehicle 5-strobe Simulator